Many in our community receive medical treatment through a process called vascular access. In this blog, we will cover the following topics:

 - Avoid sleeping with the access arm under the head or body.

 Maintaining breathability and visibility is important for caring for a vascular access site and preventing complications.
-Our PICC line covers were designed with these guidelines in mind and provide an antimicrobial, comfortable, washable option and a mesh window for maximum breathability and visibility.
+Care+Wear PICC line covers were designed with these guidelines in mind and provide an antimicrobial, comfortable, washable option and a mesh window for maximum breathability and visibility.

 Reach out to us